0xh3xa/hls-ffmpeg/README.md

 ## Hls-ffmpeg

-This project intents to download the a video from Google drive and make HLS assets with segments and extract the audios. then create a master playlist for videos with different resolutions to different bandwidths, and make an another playlist for the audios.
+This project intends to download a video from Google Drive, make HLS assets with segments, and extract the audio.
+Then create a master playlist for videos with different resolutions to different bandwidths, and make another playlist for the audio.

 Including the file server with Golang for local/internal live streaming